mmmorris1975/aws-key-rotator/README.md

 PROMPT_COMMAND=do_prompt_command
 ```
-b.
-Re-source $HOME/.bashrc to enable the PROMPT_COMMAND logic (`source ~/.bashrc`)
+    2. Re-source $HOME/.bashrc to enable the PROMPT_COMMAND logic (`source ~/.bashrc`)
 </i>

 #### ZSH specific steps:
-   a.
-Configure ZSH PROMPT_COMMAND by editing $HOME/.zprofile and adding this snippet at the end of the file
+    1. Configure ZSH PROMPT_COMMAND by editing $HOME/.zprofile and adding this snippet at the end of the file
 ```
 function do_prompt_command {
   # Add any commands want executed each time before the PS1 prompt is displayed here